be_ixf;ym_202412 d_08; ct_100

 Credit Investing: A Primer on Debt Investments

 The credit market refers to the marketplace through which companies and governments issue debt to investors in exchange for regular interest payments.
 Ranging from government-backed treasury bonds to more complex illiquid structures, global credit markets are massive.
-In fact, the size of credit markets eclipses that of every stock market in the world combined.

 Although there exists a tremendous variety within both credit asset types and structures, all credit securities, regardless of complexity, can be boiled down to either bonds or bank loans.